silentrob/superscriptjs.com/starter/quickstart-content.md

 # Installing Dependencies

 SuperScript has a dependency on [Node JS](nodejs.org) and [Mongo](http://www.mongodb.org/).
-Please make sure they are install prior to beginning.
+Please make sure they are installed prior to beginning.

 # Installing the Realtime Editor (NEW)

 SuperScript now has a fancy editor for crafting dialogue and authoring bots.
-The documentaion on scripting will be applicable to both approaches, however parsing text files eventually be completly replaced by the SSC Editor in a future release.
+The documentation on scripting will be applicable to both approaches, however parsing text files eventually be completely replaced by the SSC Editor in a future release.

 ```sh
 $ git clone https://github.com/silentrob/superscript-editor.git